 Are you exhibiting in a country outside your home country?
 Anxious about how the expo market works there and how your brand will be received?
 Want to get fully prepared?
 Then you should know the roadblocks you might stumble upon.
 This article will detail the challenges commonly faced by international exhibitors.

-Whatever you can control in your home country you have taken care of: booth designing, giving graphics on time, ordering for show services, sending out invites to your customers, booking of hotel, flights, and meetings for the show.
-However, anxiety is normal when you are exhibiting new geography for the first few times.
+Whatever you can control in your home country you have taken care of: Messestand design, giving expo graphic on time, sending out invites to your customers, booking of hotel, flights, and meetings for the show.
+In some cases, arrange a customized booth!
+However, feeling nervous about exhibiting in a new geography is normal.

-- Manning the Information Counter:
+Manning the expo Counter:

 Typically, while exhibiting for the first few years, 8-10 people travel from any company for a expo exhibit.
 Many-a-times, all of them are busy with meetings and hence there is no one at the expo counter.
 The person hired to communicate doesn’t know the other staff’s role and potential leads.
 Thus, face-to-face meetings are lost in the process.
 To solve this challenge, you need to:

 - Have your visiting cards with photos on display.
 That way the translator can associate a name and photo quickly.